Nethya-alt/PRefLexOR/README.md

 topics = 50
 num_questions_per_topic = 1
 num_epochs_per_dataset_generation = 2
+private = True #whether or not HF repos are private

 # Calculate number of steps
 if isinstance(topics, list) and all(isinstance(t, str) for t in topics):